-What does a lab technician do?
-Lab techs that work in the healthcare industry perform a lot of hands-on work.
-As a lab tech, you’ll take bodily fluid samples such as blood and urine then run a battery of tests to determine what’s going on with the patient the samples are from.
+Medical Lab Technician – Medical or clinical lab techs work in the healthcare industry and perform a lot of hands-on work.
+As a medical lab tech, you’ll take samples such as tissue, blood, and urine, then run a battery of tests to determine what’s going on with the patient.

 - Complete administrative tasks

-There are steps you must take to become a lab technician:
+There are steps you must take in order to become a lab technician:

 - Get your high school diploma or GED.